sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Notes:

  - The parameter ``query`` determines the keywords to search for, separated by a space.

  -     If a field name is prepended followed by a colon and the search value, the search is limited to that field, e.g. 'creators.creator:user' searches for deposits with a 'user' in the creator metadata field.

  -     If the parameter q is omitted, all deposits are returned (in paginated form).
-See also 'List all deposits'.
+See also :ref:`List all deposits <rest-api-ref-list-all-objects>`.

  -     For a better understanding of search queries, a listing of available search fields and advanced options like operators, please refer to the Data Repository Advanced Search documentation on how to create them.

  - Using the page and size parameter, pagination can be established by providing integer values for these parameters.
 The page parameter is 1-based.

  -     For example: using a value of 2 for page and 50 for size will return the deposits from number 51 to 100 (if there are at least 100 deposits available on the instance)

--     The sort parameter can be either 'mostrecent' or 'bestmatch'.
+ - The sort parameter can be either ``asc`` or ``desc``.

 Command: